 There are three main ways in which we can support you:

 Counselling is a safe place where you can talk about anything you might be going through.
 We support you and listen, helping you find creative solutions without telling you what to do.
 In counselling you can work at your own pace, so you get to decide how long you participate.

 Counselling is confidential, so it’s entirely up to you to decide if you want your family to know.
 You can also choose whether you want parents, siblings, or other family members to come with you to support you, or if you would prefer to attend counselling sessions on your own.

-Turning Point has three residences.
+Turning Point has two residences.
 They look just like a private home, which makes them comfortable and welcoming.
 Here we help teens who live with mental health issues or who have substance abuse trouble that’s making it hard to live at home or with their caregiver.
 Our staff will work with you and possibly your family or people that support you to help you find ways to cope differently.
 We have a counsellor connected to all our residences who can also work with you.

 Turning Point also provides transitional housing.
 This program helps young men ages 16 to 24 who are moving towards independence and would benefit from learning skills like budgeting, cooking, managing mental health issues etc..

 She was a good listener.
 Even when I was angry, she could deal with it.
 She helped me to work through my feelings and through how I think.
 She understood me.